minnojs/minno-quest/src/0.1/manager/messages.md

-footer          | Footer text. buttonText      | Text for the proceed button (Defaults to: Click Here or press the space button to Proceed). buttonHide      | Do not display the button at all (use this as a final page or for messages that use only the `keys` advance method).
+footer          | Footer text. buttonText      | Text for the proceed button (Defaults to: Click Here or press the space button to Proceed). buttonHide      | Do not display the button at all (use this as a final page or for messages that use only the `keys` advance method). demo            | If piTemplate is set to 'debrief', this property set to `true` will activate the demo version of the debrief. noDonate        | (true or false) Do not show the donate button.

 The project implicit template supports a debrief template activated by setting `piTemplate` to 'debrief'.
 If it is activated, there are two additional functions exposed from within the template.
 They can be used like so: `<%= showPanel('body','header','footer') %>` or `<%= showFeedback({wrap:false}) %>`.